ajroach42/ajroach42.github.io/_posts/2021-02-07-videofreex-early-diy-media-and-the-future.md

 However, while I probably would not have phrased things the way they are phrased above, I can't argue with the base sentiment (hell, I've spent the last decade of my life arguing along side it!)
 We can, and must, and in many cases Have liberated the media.

+## What does this mean for the future?

+The video activists of the 70s were, mostly, right.
+That's what it means for the future.
+They were 30 years too early to see these concepts reach their full impact, but they saw the potential.

+### Let me give you some examples:

 2020 saw massive, nationwide protests against police brutality culminating in what many have described as Police Riots.
 These Police Riots have been documented by citizen journalists, and collected and sorted and verified by regular people.
 This [thread on Twitter, for example, contains still images and video footage of more than 900 instances of police violence](https://twitter.com/greg_doucette/status/1331630328469917697), directly in response to peacful protests against police violence.

-This is footage that would not be in circulation without the
+This is footage that would not be in circulation without ubiquitous video cameras, and multiple avenues for the creation and distribution of television.
+We are the media, for better and for worse.

-2016 proved to us, again, the power of the media.
-Late 2020 and Early 2021 have demonstrated to us, again, the potential destructive power of DIY Media when used to sew hatred and spread baseless conspiracy theories.
-[Youtube is radicalizing teens](https://www.thedailybeast.com/how-youtube-pulled-these-men-down-a-vortex-of-far-right-hate) in to far right ideologies (which is a perfect example of the problems of Content Discovery I aluded to above, but is still a topic for another post.)
+Late 2020 and Early 2021 have demonstrated the potential destructive power of DIY Media when used to sew hatred and spread baseless conspiracy theories.
+[Youtube is radicalizing teens](https://www.thedailybeast.com/how-youtube-pulled-these-men-down-a-vortex-of-far-right-hate) in to far right ideologies (which is a perfect example of the problems of Content Discovery I mentioned to above, but is still a topic for another post.)

-Participatory media is as powerful as the activitsts of the 60s and 70s thought it would be, and it has been weaponized by far right racist extremists as a recruiting tool.
+Participatory media is as powerful as the activitsts of the 60s and 70s thought it would be.
+It has been weaponized by far right racist extremists as a recruiting tool, it has been used to shine a light on the massive inequality in this country.
+Technology is neither good nor bad.
+Media creation is neither good nor bad.
+They are tools, we have to use them.

-## What does this mean for the future?
+## Next Steps

+For me, personally, recognizing the impact of DIY Media in the Jan 6th attack on the United States Capitol was a wakeup call that led me to question some of my core beliefs.
+This concept of participatory media is something for which I have advocated for the last ten years, and I had to face that the events on the capitol were a direct result of the application of participatory media by people with whom I have no other common ground.

+Discovering this forgotten history of DIY Media